- Leila Flores-Torres, Ph.D., University of Texas Rio Grande Valley

 - Type of session: General Conference

-Positive student and faculty interactions also highlights the importance of peer-to-peer interactions in the university community (Tinto, 1987; Freeman, Anderman & Jensen, 2007).
-Intrinsic motivation, and academic mastery have been associated with increased sense of belonging (Osterman, 2000; Tao, Iong & Wu, 2008).
-This is particularly important for students with disabilities receiving accessibility services.
-This study focuses on the contribution of student workers to the expansion of services and sense of belonging of students with disabilities.
-It highlights the experiences and perspectives of two types of university students: those who provide accessibility services, and those who are the beneficiaries of services and supports.
-Student workers provide a wide variety of key services to students with disabilities, including alternate format, outreach, case management, tutorials, a
+Research about positive student and faculty interactions also highlights the importance of peer-to-peer interactions in the university community.
+Intrinsic motivation and academic mastery have been associated with increased sense of belonging, which is important for students with disabilities who receive accessibility services (Tinto, 1987; Freeman, Anderman & Jensen, 2007; Osterman, 2000; Tao, Iong & Wu, 2008).
+This study focuses on the contribution of student workers to the provision and expansion of accessibility services and to the perception of sense of belonging of students with disabilities.
+Student workers provide key services to students with disabilities, including alternate format, outreach through social media, case management, assistive technology support and tutorials, and peer mentoring.
+We will highlight the experiences and perspectives of university students who provide accessibility services, and those who are the beneficiaries of services and supports.

 - Leveraging student workers